Who needs Lecture Notes?

 - As you finish writing each page, cover the right hand side and test yourself.

 - Check off what you know.
 Mark what you need to spend more time learning.
-Speak with your instructor or make an appointment in the Learning Center for suggestions on how to learn and remember complex material.
+Speak with your instructor or make an appointment in the Academic Center for Excellence (ACE) for suggestions on how to learn and remember complex material.

 - Make up note cards to quiz yourself.
 Practice reciting the answers out loud, without looking at the cards.